TuringQ/deepquantum/docs/sphinx_doc_en/Application_Cases.md

 ##  Benchmark for gradient calculation

 For quantum simulators, operational efficiency is a crucial performance metric.
 In tasks like VQE and quantum machine learning, aside from the forward evolution of quantum circuits, gradient calculation is a pivotal factor affecting efficiency.
-Comparisons between DeepQuantum and Qiskit are illustrated as follows.
+Comparisons between DeepQuantum, Qiskit and VQNet are illustrated as follows.

 ```python
 import time